symfony/symfony-docs/form/form_collections.rst

 ==================================

 Symfony Forms can embed a collection of many other forms, which is useful to edit related entities in a single form.
-In this article, you'll create a form to edit a ``Task`` class and, right inside the same form, you'll be able to edit, create and remove many ``Tag`` objects related to that Task.
+In this article, you will create a form to edit a ``Task`` class and, right inside the same form, you will be able to edit, create and remove many ``Tag`` objects related to that Task.

 Let's start by creating a ``Task`` entity::